ericwittenstein/texteditorapp/README.md

 ## Description

 This project is a PWA-compatible app for text editing and note taking.
-The deployed version of this app is available on Heroku (link below).
+The deployed version of this app is available on Heroku [HERE](https://ehwjate.herokuapp.com/).

 ## Table of Contents